-How to learn Mandarin Chinese fast?
+How to improve your Mandarin Chinese fast?
 In more than one language, the expression “It’s all Chinese to me” is used for showing someone’s confusion, which, in a sense, indicates the difficulty of the Chinese language.
 And yes; Chinese really is hard, even for Chinese people.
-But things have changed quite a lot, since more foreigners have begun to learn Chinese, and many Chinese language learners realising this old yet spoken-by-many language is actually different from what they thought.
+But things have changed quite a lot, since more foreigners have begun to learn Chinese, and many Chinese language learners realizing this old yet spoken-by-many language is actually different from what they thought.

 Once we start doing something, we always wonder if there is any way of doing it better and faster.
 So how on earth are we going to learn the Mandarin Chinese language faster?
 Maybe the following methods could help you speed up your learning process.

-How to learn Chinese speaking & listening fast
+How to improve Chinese speaking & listening fast

 Another way of learning Chinese speaking fast is shadow reading.
 Shadow reading is just listening to an audio or video and simultaneously talk.
 For instance, you can try our Chinese listening practice stories.
 You’ll talk with a tiny delay, but don’t pause the recording; just *shadow* the narrators.
 You can replay the video or audio file to improve on a second or third attempt.

 Learn in bits

 Use well your fragmented time to learn Chinese fast.
 Find some suitable Chinese audio materials (with at least 70% contents understood), such as broadcasts, textbook recordings, familiar TV programs, or films and just listen to it when driving, taking the metro, or before sleep.
 It doesn’t matter whether you can understand every single word or not, but just listen.
 This is an effective way to learn Chinese listening fast, backed with approval from plenty of Chinese students & teachers.